gardenjs/gardenjs/README.md

 * [refactor] Move logic from Topbar.svelte to darkmode.js
 * [task] Sidebarnav: toggle nav items & add toggle icon.
-* [bug] After page refresh bg-color of sidebar link for the "active page" disappears.
-It also disappears if another story will be selected.
 * [bug] Prevent horizontal drag bar from slipping out of view when moving down.
 * [task] Write garden documentaion.
 * [task] Build kickstarter for new projects with own github repository (like carrots but just as "hello world).